Aerial view of Tanguar Haor with tourists swimming in emerald green water beside a traditional wooden boat in Sylhet.

 Day 5 – Jaflong, Khasi Hills & Lalakhal’s Blue Ribbon

-Day 7 – Sunrise, Return & Farewell
+Day 7 – River Dawn & Farewell to the North-East

 💵 Tour Price & Offers